 It is good to remember to respect these herbs and act with caution, larger doses tend to produce over sedation, dullness, or over stimulation that is counter productive in either healthy people or in those with a cognitive disease.
 It may also be dangerous as in the case of St. John’s wort, where overdosing has been linked to serotonin syndrome (Dannawi, 2002).
 Additionally, the importance of good lifestyle is hard to under estimate with treating cognitive conditions, diet, exercise, and mindfulness can all work together to support the body and mind.
 Used within the context of good lifestyle decisions, herbs can be far more effective.
 When used from a sensible position, I think herbal nootropics have more to offer than chemical nootropics.
 To summarise, we can learn a lot from studying the ancient and successful medicinal traditions of the world while keeping up-to-date with the latest science.

-This is not supposed to be a ‘definitive’ list and there are several omissions such as Lion’s mane, lavender, rosemary, lemon balm and more.
+This is not supposed to be a ‘definitive’ list and there are several omissions such as calamus, lion’s mane, lavender, rosemary, lemon balm, and many more.
 If you are interested, I would refer back to David Winston’s book on adaptogens that includes a nootropics chapter (Winston, 2007) or this online herbal encyclopedia.
 Many of the adaptogenic herbs have nootropic properties.

 Bhattacharya, A., S. Ghosal, and S. K. Bhattacharya.
 “Anti-oxidant effect of Withania somnifera glycowithanolides in chronic footshock stress-induced perturbations of oxidative free radical scavenging enzymes and lipid peroxidation in rat frontal cortex and striatum.”
 Journal of Ethnopharmacology 74.1 (2001): 1-6.